 *It is not Gennev’s intention to provide specific medical advice, but rather to provide users with information to better understand their health and their diagnosed disorders.
 Specific medical advice will not be provided, and Gennev urges you to consult with a qualified physician for diagnosis and for answers to your personal questions.

 **We are providing these links for informational purposes only; they do not constitute an endorsement or an approval by Gennev of any of the products, services, or opinions of the corporation, or organization, or individual.
 Gennev bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.

 Have you taken our menopause assessment?
 Join over 100,000 women to learn more about your symptoms and where you are in the menopause journey.

-Aging parents, teenagers in the house, job responsibilities, menopause: Learn how to weather the perfect storm that is midlife.
+Aging parents, teenagers in the house, job responsibilities, menopause: Learn how to manage menopause midlife crisis issues from the transition.